Kenneth-Tel/My-Modern-C-By-Examples/README.md

 ## 1. String Arrays and Concatenation
 **The Concept**

 The C Standard specifies that adjacent string literals are concatenated into a single literal during compilation.
 This happens before the code is run.

-**Goal**
-- Show how C handles multi-string literals.
-- Mutable vs Immutable string Literals
+Mutable vs Immutable String Literals Initialization

 <details>
 <summary>Code Snipped</summary>